 General Painting Tips

 TIP 1: Always paint at a higher texture output than you plan to export, at the very least double the original texture size.
 Most League textures are at their highest at 1020x1020px.
-That means you want your texture output to be at 2040x2040px or higher.
+That means you want your texture output to be at 2040x2040px or higher at 4096×4096 (only IF your computer can handle it).
 You can always downscale in Photoshop or Gimp equivalent later.
+EVEN IF A CHAMPION’S ORIGINAL TEXTURE IS 512×512, ALWAYS MAKE YOUR FINAL TEXTURE 1024×1024.
+You won’t break the game, trust me.
+Every champion needs love, especially the older ones, so their textures should be the exact same sizes as their newer skins and champions.
 All textures must also be converted into a “.DDS.”
 You can use XnConvert for that to help automate the process.

 TIP 2: Sometimes you may experience extreme lag when painting.
 Make sure on your brush properties that you only have “color” toggled.